UdaraAlwis/Blazor-Playground/BlazingPizzaApp/README.md

-# BlazingPizzaApp, the Blazor Workshope
+# BlazingPizzaApp, the Blazor Workshop
 This is me building the BlazingPizzaApp workshop project, for self learning Blazor. https://github.com/dotnet-presentations/blazor-workshop/